 The internship program is carried out in three cycles each year, for 10 weeks per cycle.

 – Winter: Mid January – end March

 Applications for the following year open in December, and each cycle has its respective application deadlines.

 *Note: The Japan Internship Program for 2021 has been cancelled due to COVID-19, and Ashinaga Japan will not be taking interns from overseas for Summer 2021, Fall 2021 and Winter 2022.
 Details regarding the 2022 internship cycle will be released in December 2021.
 Please check this page for more information then.

 Internship Program in Uganda and Senegal

-Depending on the student’s country of origin, the preparation year will occur in either Uganda for anglophone and lusophone Scholars or Senegal for francophone Scholars.
+The AAI Scholars’ training begins with a 6-month Study Camp to strengthen their academic skills and support their university applications.
+Following this, Scholars return for a Preparation Camp which focuses on planning for the practical aspects of living and studying abroad in their destination countries.
+Depending on the Scholar’s country of origin, the preparation year will occur in either Uganda for anglophone and lusophone Scholars or Senegal for francophone Scholars.

 Interns in Uganda and Senegal play an integral role in the development of Scholars’ academic ability during the preparation year.
 Bridging the roles of teacher and mentor, interns support Scholars in various fields.
 This is an opportunity for open-minded and driven individuals to gain experience through planning lessons using innovative pedagogical teaching methods, while getting insights on the challenges and possibilities in education in sub-Saharan Africa.